kube-rs/website/docs/controllers/intro.md

 As a controller writer, your job is to complete the logic that align the world with what is inside the `object`.
 The core reconciler must at **minimum** contain **mutating api calls** to what your `object` is meant to manage, and in some situations, handle annotations management for [ownership](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) or [garbage collection](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/).

-Writing a good **idempotent reconciler** is the most difficult part of the whole affair, and its difficulty is the reason we generally provide diagnostics and observability:
+Writing a good **idempotent reconciler** is the most difficult part of the whole affair, and its difficulty is the reason we generally provide diagnostics and observability.

 See the [[reconciler]] document for more information.